 Calf pain: identify the causes and treat them correctly

 Pain in the calf can affect anyone in the course of their life.
 Athletes often feel it after physical exertion.
-However, calf pain can also have many other causes and be due, for example, to a magnesium deficiency, tension or incorrect strain.
-The fact is: pain in the calf muscles is unpleasant and leads to restrictions in movement and sports.
-With this article, we would like to give you a compact overview of possible causes of calf pain and answer the important question: Calf pain - what to do?
-We will give you some exercises and tips on how to get constant calf pain under control.
+However, calf pain can also have many other causes and can be due to a magnesium deficiency, tension or incorrect strain, for example.
+The fact is: pain in the calf muscles is unpleasant and leads to restrictions in movement and sport.
+In this article, we want to give you a concise overview of possible causes of calf pain and answer this important question: Calf pain - what to do?
+We'll give you some exercises and tips on how to get a grip on constant calf pain.

-• The calf: about the structure and function of the muscles
+1. the calf: about the structure and function of the muscles

-• Localize calf pain: Where does it hurt?
+3. localize calf pain: Where does it hurt?

-• Calf pain after exercise is usually harmless
+4. calf pain after exercise is usually harmless

-• What helps against calf pain?
+8. what helps against calf pain?

-• Relieve calf pain through acupressure
+9. relieve calf pain with acupressure

 The calf: about the structure and function of the muscles